cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 #### How do 32 threads load 128 bits each?

 We have 32 threads in each warp loading 32 128-bit chunks in tandem, which is 512 total bytes, or 128 words[^3], or 4x32 bank accesses (see the [bank conflicts section](#bank-conflicts-and-smem-layout) below).
-The GPU cannot physically load 512 bytes in one go -- both GMEM and SMEM can only move 128-bytes at a time:
+The GPU cannot physically load 512 bytes in one go -- both GMEM and SMEM can only move 128-bytes at a time[^10]:
 - GMEM can load **128 contiguous bytes** in one memory transaction.
 - SMEM can load any **128 bytes as long as there are no bank conflicts**.
 - Both assume the memory addresses are aligned to your data width (e.g. 128-bit load -> 16-byte aligned address).